 Week 20: Reading practice, online activities, number eight, and writing name practice.

-Week 21: Shape rectangle, color purple, coloring activities, and number nine.
+Week 21: Shape rectangle, the color purple, coloring activities, and number nine.

 Week 22: Letter “Rr”, shape review, numbers 1-9 review, matching games with colors.

-Week 23: Writing name practice, letter review, color yellow, number ten, sequencing, sorting by color.
+Week 23: Writing name practice, letter review, the color yellow, number ten, sequencing, sorting by color.

 Week 24: Identity animals game, matching uppercase and lowercase letters, salt tray writing.